Neural network model for imprecise regression with interval dependent variables: Conclusions

 This paper has presented a computationally feasible alternative to both traditional generalised linear regression and regressions based on Bayesian neural networks \cite{A_review_of_UQ2021}, which can be computationally costly.
-The huge literature from both camps is very diverse, but these applications can simply be contrasted with proposed method.
-The proposed interval neural network does not require probabilistic assumptions on the measured data which may not always be tenable and models uncertainty with interval bounds.
+The huge literature from both camps is very diverse, but these applications can be contrasted with proposed method. \reva{The interval neural network does not require probabilistic assumptions, either about imprecision or about the scatter of dependent value, because it models uncertainty with interval bounds.}

 The interval bands produced by traditional and Bayesian methods that are created from point estimates of $y$-values arise as confidence or prediction bands (as they are for ordinary least squares regression), not as interval characterisations of measurement imprecision.
 We defer discussion of the analogous confidence and prediction bands from the proposed approach to a future paper.
-The traditional and Bayes net methods handle regression when the $y$-values are scattered according to probability distributions, almost always Gaussian distributions.
-The proposed approach solves a different problem, which is regression when the uncertainty about the $y$ measurements are characterised by intervals \textit{not} associated with any particular probability distribution.
-The future paper will discuss the problem of regression for $y$-values that are scattered according to some distribution but are known only through interval measurements.
+The traditional and Bayes net methods handle regression when the $y$-values are scattered according to probability distributions, almost always Gaussian distributions. \revb{The proposed approach solves a different problem, which is regression when the uncertainty about the $y$ measurements are characterised by intervals \textit{not} associated with any particular probability distribution.
+The future paper will discuss the problem of regression for $y$-values that are scattered according to some distribution but are known only through interval measurements.}